tigerros/ruci/README.md

 - [`vampirc-uci`](https://crates.io/crates/vampirc-uci):
   - Doesn't use shakmaty, which AFAIK is the go-to chess crate now.
   - Uses [`pest`](https://pest.rs/) for parsing (ruci does it manually).
+  - More dependencies; `pest` and `chrono`.
+Ruci only has shakmaty and two macros which don't get included in the final binary.
   - Lot more tests than ruci.
+However, ruci has simpler parsing and less code.
+But yes, the tests are not ideal.
   - Doesn't separate GUI and engine-bound messages.
-  - Little less direct implementation of the UCI standard.
+  - Less direct implementation of the UCI standard.
   - Maybe a pet peeve, but sometimes uses enum fields instead of separate types.
 IMHO this is bad because you can't represent just an `id` message, because the fields are baked into the whole enum.
 - [`shakmaty-uci`](https://crates.io/crates/shakmaty-uci):
-  - Inspired by and similar to vampirc, but uses shakmaty.
+  - Very similar to vampirc, but uses shakmaty.
   - Uses [`nom`](https://crates.io/crates/nom) for parsing.
-  - More tests yet again.

 Neither of these have the means to connecting to an engine.